 Counsellors at Athabasca University's Counselling – Learner Support Services are here to help you clarify your career and educational goals plus provide you with the tools necessary to become a successful student; including learner success and mental health and wellness.

-Access to Students with Disabilities – Learner Support Services is committed to providing students who have disabilities with reasonable, individualized accommodations and support services to facilitate access and the successful completion of AU programs and courses.
+Accessibility Services – Learner Support Services is committed to providing students who have disabilities with reasonable, individualized accommodations and support services to facilitate access and the successful completion of AU programs and courses.

 In Canada, students may be able to reduce income taxes payable by claiming tax credits for enrolment in and payment of tuition and academic fees for Athabasca University's credit courses.